-If PMS is leaving you feeling like you want to eat chocolate, ice cream, and pizza while lying on the couch for a week, this article is for you.
-The truth is that for many women, the weight and mood changes caused by your menstrual cycle can be significant.
-The symptoms of PMS vary by individual and can range from a slight inconvenience to feeling like PMS is taking over your life.
+If PMS leaves you feeling like you want to eat chocolate, ice cream, and pizza while lying on the couch for a week, you’re not alone.
+The truth is that for many women, the weight and mood changes caused by their menstrual cycle can be significant.1 Let’s explore how your menstrual cycle and weight loss are connected.

 - Water retention and bloating

 - Decreased energy levels